Syllabus: AME 3623: Embedded Real-Time Systems

 course grade.
 It is the responsibility of each student in this class

-to check their grades on Canvas after each assignment
+to check their grades on D2L after each project or homework

 is returned.
 If an error is found, bring the graded document to me

-or the TA, and we will correct Canvas.
+or the TA, and we will correct D2L.

 Projects and Homework

-- Projects are due at 8:00am on the date that is listed in the "Due" column on the
+5:00pm on the date that is listed on the schedule.

-In addition, individuals will be asked to fill out a group-work
+addition, individuals will be asked to hand in a short text

 - Late policy: Because late assignments will